Tag Archives: republic

 It is legitimate to argue that this preamble is inappropriate to today’s Ireland in which reside many citizens who worship a different version of ‘God’ to the Christian one, or who are non-believers, including Atheists.
 It is not for the State but for the citizen to pay homage to a ‘God’ or not to do so.
 There is a valid argument that the State should guarantee religious liberty while maintaining a strictly secular stance of not seeking to interfere in the personal beliefs or practices of the citizen with regard to religious or spiritual belief or lack of same.

 The Irish Republic is a Sovereign Independent State and is entitled to, and hereby claims, the allegiance of all citizens.
-The Republic declares the right of the people of Ireland to the ownership of Ireland and to the unfettered control of Irish destinies, to be sovereign and indefeasible, and will work to achieve this in full by peaceful means.
-The Republic guarantees religious and civil liberty, equal rights and equal opportunities to all its citizens, and declares its resolve to pursue the happiness and prosperity of the whole nation and of all its parts, cherishing all of the children of the nation equally.
+The Republic declares the right of the people of Ireland to the ownership of Ireland and all of its natural resources and to the unfettered control of Irish destinies, to be sovereign and indefeasible, and will strive to achieve this in full by peaceful means.
+The Republic guarantees religious and civil liberty, equal rights, respect and opportunities to all its citizens, and declares its resolve to pursue the happiness and prosperity of the whole nation and of all its parts.

-This is of course a reconstructed synthesis of the key points of the Proclamation of the Irish Republic which takes into account the political reality of partition and divided allegiances on the island now, and the need to redress this fact through dialogue, the practical application of progressive enlightenment republicanism and through this the construction of a State and society worthy of realising the ambition of the unification of the island and its people to the advantage of all.
+This is of course a reconstructed synthesis of the key points of the Proclamation of the Irish Republic which takes into account the political reality of partition and divided allegiances on the island now, and the need to redress these physical, cultural and psychological divisions through dialogue in parallel with the practical application of progressive enlightenment republicanism, and through this the construction of a State and society worthy of realising the ambition of the unification of the island and its people to the advantage of all.

 It is worth using that proposed preamble as a way of gauging how any of the key issues that affect citizens would have to be determined either in the Constitution or through legislation.
-There are two words in the preamble that are significant in their own right – one is ‘happiness’ and the other is ‘all’ which is repeated a number of times.
-The use of ‘all’ removes any qualification of or diminution of citizenship and fundamental rights by reason of religion, gender, sexual orientation, race, social class, disability and so on.
+For instance, there are two words in that preamble that are significant in their own right – one is ‘happiness’, and the other is ‘all’ which is repeated a number of times.
+The use of ‘all’ with respect to citizens removes any qualification of or diminution of citizenship and fundamental rights by reason of religion, gender, sexual orientation, race, social class, disability and so on.
 The use of ‘happiness’ has significance if it is applied to the State’s duty in providing for the fundamentals of life – sustenance, health, education, housing, care of children and the elderly, human respect and dignity, and so on.
 It is a word that is subversive to authoritarianism and corruption – the ‘happiness of the whole nation and of all of its parts’.
 What a great concept!
+It is time to make those words work for the citizens and by extension for the nation.

 If we are to reform the Constitution then we must start at the beginning and define precisely what sort of Republic we want to have.
 That is what the signatories to the Proclamation intended, and left the template as their legacy to us.